Personal Tutor System

 Please note: this is not a replacement for attending online Personal Tutor meetings.

 The University has a very detailed webpage describing how Warwick operates its welfare system.
 Please make yourself familiar with all the services available to you: Wellbeing Support Services

 When you apply for jobs, postgraduate training and scholarships, you will usually need at least one academic referee who has some general familiarity with your work and progress over a period of time.
 Your Personal Tutor is one person who will normally do this.
 You can also ask other members of academic staff (i.e. lecturers and professors) to act as referees as well as or instead of your Personal Tutor.
 However, many class tutors are graduate teaching assistants, completing their PhDs and they will not be able to provide you with a reference and instead will refer you to a member of academic staff.

 Before citing anyone as a referee you should seek their advice and permission.
 This is both a matter of courtesy and to give your referee the permission to divulge information about you to third-parties seeking a reference.
 Please note that if your Personal Tutor or other nominated referee receives a reference request from, say, a potential employer, the nominated referee will be able to report only if they have previously received your explicit permission to produce a reference for that employer.

-In order that references can be as accurate and supportive as possible, please supply your referees with copies of your curriculum vitae (CV), let them know why you are applying, and keep them informed of your triumphs and tragedies.
+It is important to keep in touch with your lecturers and Personal tutor so that they are able to act as your referee.
+Once you have the agreement of the referee, and in order that references can be as accurate and supportive as possible, please supply your referees with copies of your curriculum vitae (CV), let them know why you are applying, and keep them informed of your triumphs and tragedies.
 If you believe that you have some quality or experience that is especially relevant to a particular application, please make a point of telling your referees.